FiMcMahon/shannon_allotments/testing.md

 Responsiveness
 Responsive design tests were carried out manually using Google Chrome DevTools.

-This included:

-Iphone SE, XR, 12pro
-Pixel 5
-Samsung Galaxy S8, S20 Ultra, A51/71
-Ipad Air & Mini
-Surface pro 7 & duo
-Galaxy Fold
-Nest Hub & Hub Max
-I also tested on iphone13, Ipad Pro, Macbook and Galaxy Note 8.
-The only known issues are with the Galaxy fold, where images are not rendering correctly.
-In future this could be solved via more specific media queires.
-Otherwise all content and imagery appeared to render as inteneded on all sited devices.

-A11y Color Contrast Accessibility Checker
-Colour contrast tests were carried out across the website and all came back without issue.

-Colour Contrast Checks

 Browser Compatibility
-The site was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox, with no visible issues for the user.
+The site was tested on Google Chrome and Microsoft Edge, with no visible issues for the user.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.

 Testing User Stories
 Understand the purpose of the site on loading